*This is a paid post

 On the same note, courses like the Level 1 Award in Mental Health Awareness, Level 2 Certificate in Equality and Diversity and the Level 2 Certificate in Understanding Nutrition and Health are all things that I could really learn something from for my own personal development rather than with a career in mind.

 There are also courses I’d love to do as a parent, to help me navigate parenthood as the children get older.
 I think courses like the Level 2 Certificate in Understanding Children and Young People’s Mental Health could give a great insight into something I feel like I should know more about.
+Plus, there are other services available if you’re looking for dedicated Childcare Courses & Apprenticeships.

 Although I have younger siblings, and was a child myself once, mental health in children has only really been talked about over recent times and it’s still something everyone is trying to understand better, have more awareness of and look out for, whether that’s with their own children or children they come into contact with through work.